universphere/iac/kubernetes/production-cluster/harbor/README.md

 Make sure to set the corresponding `secretName` in the `values.yaml`

 #### 2. Persistent Volume
+Make sure all paths are available on the machine and run the corresponding ansible script
+path: `ansible/kubernetes/directory_structure_harbor`

+then

 ```bash
 kubectl apply -f pv.yml
 ```